MedTAG/medtag-core/README.md

 - multilingual support
 - support for ontologies/concepts to use for the annotation process
 - support for schema configuration, so that users can easily import data (i.e., reports, labels and concepts), as CSV files, and choose which report fields to annotate.
+- support for automatic annotation of all the annotation types for reports belonging to three use cases: colon, uterine cervix and lung.
+Automatic annotation is available for english reports
+- support for annotation of PubMed articles
+- support for inter-annotator agreement

 ## Files